erniebrodeur/ruby-beautify/README.md

   % ruby-beautify -t -c 2 filename

+## Advanced Usage

+You can over write files in place, this is useful for doing an entire directory of files at once.
+This will not over write any files that fail syntax check.

+  `% ruby-beautify --overwrite **/*.rb`

 ## Bugs

 I don't have every ruby style tested against, so I expect some gaps.
 Feel free to submit issues (please include an example) and I'll figure out how to 'beautify' it.